 This ~20 kg (~40 lb) ordinary chondrite was found in Antarctica.
 When it is not busy serving as a 4.5-billion-year-old record of the early Solar System, it enjoys taking selfies with admiring visitors.

 Growing up, my father designed spacecraft, so I became interested in the Solar System at a very young age.
 Following an undergraduate internship at SETI working with the Mars Phoenix lander, I was hooked on planetary science.
 I received my undergraduate degree in chemistry in 2008, and following a brief stint teaching English in South Korea, I started graduate school at the University of Arizona in 2011.
 In August, 2016 I graduated with my PhD in Planetary Science.
 In September, 2016 I started a Postdoctoral Research position at Southwest Research Institute in San Antonio, Texas.
 As of October, 2017, I am a Research Scientist at Southwest Research Institute.

-When I am not studying the origins of the Solar System, I enjoy doing crossfit, running, playing with my puppies Maera and Fenris, and exploring the world around me.
+When I am not studying the chemistry of the Solar System, I enjoy doing crossfit, running, playing with my puppies Maera and Fenris, and exploring the world around me.